Nanahughmilleria: First discoveries

-Size comparison of the unequivocal Nanahughmilleria species.
+Size comparison of some Nanahughmilleria species.
+N. pygmaea has since been reclassified in Parahughmilleria.

-The first species of what today is recognized as Nanahughmilleria was described in 1859 by John William Salter as "Eurypterus pygmaeus".
+The first species to later be classified as Nanahughmilleria was described in 1859 by John William Salter as "Eurypterus pygmaeus".
 Although Richard Banks first mentioned this species in 1856, this act is currently considered as nomen nudum ("naked name", a name coined without an adequate or completely missing description of it).
 The fossils mentioned by Banks consisted of two specimens, the first of which included carapace with the first five tergites (dorsal parts of the body segments) and the 8th and 9th segments of the swimming leg and the second including another nearly complete carapace.
 Both were collected in Kington, Herefordshire.
 N. pygmaea had an elongated carapace rounded along the anterior margin which narrows gradually anteriorly.
 A thin rim surrounded the carapace.
 The eyes were narrow, reniform and intramarginal.
 Its ocelli (light-sensitive simple eyes) were very small and located centrally.
 As in most eurypterid groups, the chelae (pincers) were small.
 It differs from other species in the more convergent form of the carapace and in the large size of the eyes, which were furthest from the margin.
 This species reached a length of 8 cm (3.1 in) in total.
 Erik N. Kjellesvig-Waering classified this species as part of the subgenus Hughmilleria (Nanahughmilleria) in 1961 along many other species.
+In 2025, James Lamsdell recovered N. pygmaea as within the genus Parahughmilleria in a phylogenetic analysis, and synonymized the species with P. salteri.
+As the oldest named species, this made P. salteri into P. pygmaea.'

 In 1884, James Hall described another species of Eurypterus, E. prominens, based on a single carapace from the Clinton Group, a geological formation of the United States.
 This species differs from the others by the anterior position of its eyes placed in a submarginal (almost in the margin) point, unlike other species of Nanahughmilleria and Parahughmilleria.
 In addition, the carapace of this species was long and with ocelli placed forward.
 It has been suggested that this species could represent a separate genus.
 In fact, notes left by Kjellesvig-Waering in museum drawers indicate that he wanted to erect a new genus for N. prominens, Clintonipterus.
 As in N. pygmaea, this species was assigned to Nanahughmilleria in 1961.